How Much Does a Funeral Cost in CT: What Families Pay in 2026

 What is the average price of a funeral in Connecticut right now?

 Current averages in Connecticut come in at $10,200 for a traditional funeral, $7,600 for cremation with a service, and from $2,400 for direct cremation — with the traditional figure sitting 30% above the $7,848 US median.
+This article breaks down the main charges families should compare.
 Cemetery and burial fees add roughly $5,000 when applicable.
 Because Connecticut pricing is not standardized, the same service can swing several thousand dollars between neighboring funeral homes, so always ask for the itemized GPL.

 Is cremation cheaper than burial in Connecticut?